mvines/sys/README.md

 You can also run `./fetch-release.sh` to download the latest Linux and macOS binary produced by Github Actions.

 ## Features
-* Exchange integration with FTX, FTX US, Binance and Binance US
+* Exchange integration with Kraken, Binance and Binance US
   * Fetch market info, SOL balance and sell order status
   * Deposit from a vote, stake or system account
   * Initiate and cancel basic limit orders